ryukinix/lisp-chat/README.md

 ros install ryukinix/lisp-chat
 ```

-Lisp-chat it's on Quicklisp as well, but only have for now support for
+Lisp-chat it's on Quicklisp as well, tested on the following
-SBCL.
-It's planned at least ECL support for it.
-Take a look at the issues.
+implementations:

+* SBCL
+* CCL
+* ECL

 # Usage